jazzschmidt/git-profile/reference.md

 ## Enable Profile Checking
-If you previously disabled profile checking or disabled it globally, the `enable` subcommand activates it again.
+If you previously disabled profile checking or disabled it globally, the `enable` subcommand activates it again for the current repository.

 ```bash
 $ git profile enable